 During the Exam

 During the mammogram, you and a trained technologist will be the only ones in the exam room.
-The tech will position your breasts one at a time between two plastic imaging plates which will apply pressure while taking X-ray images.
+The tech will position your breasts one at a time between a mammography paddle and the image receptor plates.
+The mammography paddle will gently apply compression while taking X-ray images.
 Multiple images will be taken from multiple positions.
 The exam itself may take anywhere between 10 and 15 minutes as the technologist positions you and examines the quality of each image to ensure a good read, but your breasts will be compressed for a matter of seconds each time an image is taken.

 “It can be uncomfortable.
 We do need to apply pressure to really spread that breast tissue out and hold it in place for the images,” Mitchusson explains.
 “What I typically do is ask the patient after the first image how they’re doing.
 We usually take four to six pictures in total.
 If they report back that there’s some pain there, we work with them.
 If you know you have sensitive breasts, just let your tech know and they can work with you.”